Agam Rudberg: Early life

-Rudberg was born in moshav Ramat Tzvi, Israel, to an Israeli-born father of Ashkenazi Jewish (Romanian-Jewish and Latvian-Jewish) descent, and to a Moroccan-born mother of both Sephardi Jewish and Mizrahi Jewish descent.
+Rudberg was born in moshav Ramat Tzvi, Israel, to an Israeli-born father of Ashkenazi Romanian-Jewish and Lithuanian-Jewish descent, and to a Moroccan Jewish mother.
 When she was 10, her father died.

 In 2005, Rudberg enlisted as a soldier in the Israel Defense Forces.
 She served in the IDF theatre of the Education and Youth Corps.

 Career

 Rudberg was discovered by a model agent at age 13.
 She became a model for the shoe brand Skechers and has featured in international magazines, including Maxim, and modeled for brands, including Remington Products.

 In 2003, Rudberg appeared in Israel Channel 2's telenovela Love Around the Corner.

 In 2004, she took part in Festigal, an annual Israeli song and dance show for children, and has taken part many times since.

 In 2006, she appeared in Israeli telenovela HaShir Shelanu.
 She has subsequently appeared in many Israeli television shows, becoming one of Israel's more popular actresses during the early and mid-2000s and being voted as "Israel's sexiest woman".

-In 2014, Rudberg took a role in Temporarily Dead, a new medical drama.
+In 2014, Rudberg took a role in Temporarily Dead, a medical drama.